 Jack joined Watsi on April 9th, 2013.
-Four years ago, Jack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jack's most recent donation supported Naw Eh, a strong 32-year-old mother from Thailand, to fund a C-section so she can safely deliver her child.
+Two months ago, Jack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jack's most recent donation supported Allan, a cheerful eight-year-old from Kenya, for leg surgery.

 Naw Eh is a 32-year-old woman who lives with her parents, her husband, and her children in a refugee camp.
 She supports her family by caring for her children and managing their home.
 Her husband is currently unemployed.
 Three of her children are enrolled in primary school, but her fourth child is too young to attend.
 During her free time, Naw Eh enjoys sewing clothes.
 Naw Eh is currently expecting a new baby and her doctors recommend that she undergoes a caesarean section to deliver her child because she is already 40 weeks pregnant and her baby is still in the wrong position, laying horizontally instead of vertically.
 With a C-section, doctors will be able to ensure the safety of both Naw Eh and her baby during the delivery.
 Our medical partner, Burma Children Medical Fund, is helping Naw Eh undergo a C-Section on July 7th.
 This procedure will cost $1,500, and Naw Eh's family needs your support to help fund her care.
 Naw Eh shares, “In the future, I will search for a job in the refugee camp, and I will also take good care of my children.”